 Fixed Line Carp Fishing is a kick!
 Carp are big, powerful fish.
 You need a big, powerful rod - a carp rod, not a trout rod.

-The video below was released not long ago.
-It shows a bunch of guys fishing for carp with tenkara rods.
+A few years ago there was a video below that showed a bunch of guys fishing for carp with tenkara rods.
 Several broken tenkara rods later, two things became obvious:

 1) catching a carp on a fixed line rod is an adrenaline rush, and